sboursault/meteor-dashboard/README.md

       {{/each}}
     </div>

 If necessary, you can use a specific account to connect to the jira server.
-Change the http options `imports/jira-query-monitor/connector.js`:
+Set the http in options `imports/jira-query-monitor/connector.js`:

     const httpOptions = {/*auth: '<user>:<passwd>'*/};